-2.7.1 INTERESTED AND AFFECTED PARTIES
+2.7.1 Interested and affected parties

-EPL 7789 is located over 27 farms (Figure 4).
-The D2775 run through the EPL in a north to south direction and links to the C39 trunk road that connects to Outjo southwest of the EPL.
-The farms that overlap EPL 7789 were identified as I&APs, as well as the relevant authoritative bodies.
+EPL 7964 is entirely located on communal land, within the Opuwo Constituency (Figure 4).
+The D3707 passes through the EPL and links to the C43 further north on-route to Opuwo.
+The Opuwo Rural Constituency and the #Aodaman traditional authority were identified as I&APs, as well as the relevant authoritative bodies.
 Other I&APs were identified through invitations such as the newspaper advertisements and site notices.

-FIGURE 4 - LOCATION OF EPL 7789
+FIGURE 4 - LOCATION OF EPL 7964 WITHIN THE OPUWO RURAL CONSTITUENCY

-2.7.2 NON-TECHNICAL SUMMARY
+2.7.2 Non-technical summary